mugli/unstupify/readme.md

 #Unstupify
-###Chrome extension for hiding Priyo.com posts from Facebook
+###Chrome extension for hiding Priyo.com posts on Facebook

 ---